vijusudhi/cltr_web_app/README.md

 ### Goal

 - Aims at developing an explainable CLTR with a combination of model-agnostic and corpus-exploratory methods.
-- Evisages a transition from generic keyword based search to domain-specific semantic search aided by dense text representaions.
+- Envisages a transition from generic keyword-based search to domain-specific semantic search aided by dense text representations.

 ### Workflow